WCSCourses/prs_2023/modules/Day2.docx.md

   --clump-r2 0.1 \
   --out Results/Height
 ```

+---
 >
 > ‼️You can copy & paste code from this document directly to the terminal, but this can cause problems (e.g. when opened by Preview in Mac) and distort the code.
 Try using Adobe Reader or first copy & pasting to a text editor (e.g. notepad) or use the script file provided that contains all the commands.
 >
+---

 The command above performs clumping on the height GWAS using LD calculated based on the **TAR** genotype file.
 SNPs that have 𝑟<sup>2</sup>>0.1 within a 250 kb window of the index SNP are removed.
 This will generate the **Height.clumped** file, which contains the SNPs retained after clumping.

-> ❓
+---
 >
-> How many SNPs were in the GIANT_Height.txt file before clumping?
+>❓How many SNPs were in the GIANT_Height.txt file before clumping?
 >
-> How many SNPs remain after clumbing?
+>❓How many SNPs remain after clumbing?
 >
-> If we change the r<sup>2</sup> threshold to 0.2, how many SNPs remain?
+>❓If we change the r<sup>2</sup> threshold to 0.2, how many SNPs remain?
 Why are there, now, more SNPs remaining?
 >
-> Why is clumping performed for calculation of PRS? (in the standard approach).
+>❓Why is clumping performed for calculation of PRS? (in the standard approach).
 >
 ---
 <a href="#top">Back to top</a>